edurant/edurant.github.io/advising/earlyEntry.md

 In any cases where MSOE’s offerings do not make it possible to enroll in at least 8 credits in a term, that restriction will be waived.

 In any cases where MSOE’s offerings do not make it possible to complete the master’s degree within the 1 year deadline, the deadline will be extended by the minimum amount needed to make it possible to complete the degree.

-The 2023–2024 graduate tuition rates for 4+1 students are:
-* Architectural Engineering and Civil Engineering 4+1 students — $560 per credit hour (as opposed to $1,400 per credit hour for non-4+1 graduate students)
-* Engineering Management 4+1 students — $TBD per credit hour (as opposed to $1,160 per credit hour for non-4+1 graduate students)
-* Machine Learning 4+1 students — $750 per credit hour (as opposed to $1,500 per credit hour for non-4+1 graduate students)

-In future years:
-* The architectural engineering and civil engineering 4+1 graduate tuition rate will be set at 40% of the regular tuition rate.
-* The engineering management 4+1 graduate tuition rate will be set at TBD% of the regular tuition rate.
-* The machine learning 4+1 graduate tuition rate will be set at 50% of the regular tuition rate.

 # MSML Early Entry GPA Requirement Exception Policy